qmk/qmk_firmware/docs/config_options.md

 There are a few different ways to set handedness for split keyboards (listed in order of precedence):

 1. Set `SPLIT_HAND_PIN`: Reads a pin to determine handedness.
 If pin is high, it's the left side, if low, the half is determined to be the right side
+2. Set `SPLIT_HAND_PIN_WITH_PULLUP`: Reads a pin to determine handedness.
+If pin is open, it's the left side, if low, the half is determined to be the right side
-2. Set `EE_HANDS` and flash `eeprom-lefthand.eep`/`eeprom-righthand.eep` to each half
+3. Set `EE_HANDS` and flash `eeprom-lefthand.eep`/`eeprom-righthand.eep` to each half
    * For boards with DFU bootloader you can use `:dfu-split-left`/`:dfu-split-right` to flash these EEPROM files
    * For boards with Caterina bootloader (like stock Pro Micros), use `:avrdude-split-left`/`:avrdude-split-right`
-3. Set `MASTER_RIGHT`: Half that is plugged into the USB port is determined to be the master and right half (inverse of the default)
+4. Set `MASTER_RIGHT`: Half that is plugged into the USB port is determined to be the master and right half (inverse of the default)
-4. Default: The side that is plugged into the USB port is the master half and is assumed to be the left half.
+5. Default: The side that is plugged into the USB port is the master half and is assumed to be the left half.
 The slave side is the right half

 #### Defines for handedness

 * `#define SPLIT_HAND_PIN B7`
   * For using high/low pin to determine handedness, low = right hand, high = left hand.
+Replace `B7` with the pin you are using.
+This is optional, and if you leave `SPLIT_HAND_PIN` undefined, then you can still use the EE_HANDS method or MASTER_LEFT / MASTER_RIGHT defines like the stock Let's Split uses.

+* `#define SPLIT_HAND_PIN_WITH_PULLUP B7`
+  * For using high/low pin to determine handedness, low = right hand, open = left hand.
 Replace `B7` with the pin you are using.
 This is optional, and if you leave `SPLIT_HAND_PIN` undefined, then you can still use the EE_HANDS method or MASTER_LEFT / MASTER_RIGHT defines like the stock Let's Split uses.

 * `#define EE_HANDS` (only works if `SPLIT_HAND_PIN` is not defined)
   * Reads the handedness value stored in the EEPROM after `eeprom-lefthand.eep`/`eeprom-righthand.eep` has been flashed to their respective halves.